ava-labs/teleporter/contracts/teleporter/README.md

 ## Resending a Message

-If the sending Avalanche L1's validator set changes, then it's possible for the receiving Avalanche L1 to reject the underlying Warp message due to insufficient signing stake.
+If the sending Avalanche L1's validator set changes, then it's possible for the receiving Avalanche L1 to reject the underlying ICM message due to insufficient signing stake.
 For example, suppose L1 A has 5 validators with equal stake weight who all sign a Teleporter message sent to L1 B. 100% of L1 A's stake has signed the message.
-Also suppose L1 B requires 67% of the sending L1's stake to have signed a given Warp message in order for it to be accepted.
+Also suppose L1 B requires 67% of the sending L1's stake to have signed a given ICM message in order for it to be accepted.
 Before the message can be delivered, however, 5 _more_ validators are added to L1 A's validator set (all with the same stake weight as the original validators), meaning that the Teleporter message was signed by _only 50%_ of L1 A's stake.
 L1 B will reject this message.

-Once sent on chain, Warp messages cannot be re-signed by a new validator set in such a scenario.
+Once sent on chain, ICM messages cannot be re-signed by a new validator set in such a scenario.
 Teleporter, however, does support re-signing via the function `retrySendCrossChainMessage`, which can be called for any message that has not been acknowledged as delivered to its destination.
-Under the hood, this packages the Teleporter message into a brand new Warp message that is re-signed by the current validator set.
+Under the hood, this packages the Teleporter message into a brand new ICM message that is re-signed by the current validator set.

 ## Teleporter Messenger Contract Deployment